 |

-Nine Bar Blues DownloadThis is a study of the extremely common blues melody most often known as, "Sitting On Top of The World," "Come On In My Kitchen," "You Got go Move" and "Worst Enemy."
+Nine Bar Blues DownloadThis is a study of the extremely common blues melody most often known as "Sitting On Top of The World," "Come On In My Kitchen," "You Got go Move" or "Worst Enemy."
 The song is sometimes played as an 8-bar blues by leaving off bar 8 after the hook and going straight to the turnaround.

 |